 The uranium compounds with which Y-12 has worked ranges from highly soluble to very insoluble.
 Health physicists have long recognized that nephrotoxicity is the primary hazard associated with soluble uranium compounds (depleted through low enrichment).
 According to Sterner and Riley (1946), exposures to soluble compounds were monitored from the closing days of World War II by clinical tests of renal function and by fluorometric tests for uranium in urine.
-However, no urinalysis data have been found for Y-12 prior to 1948.
+However, no urinalysis data have been found for Y-12 prior to 1948, and this issue will have to be addressed in a revision of this document.

 Health physicists also recognized early that the lung is the primary organ of concern for the less soluble uranium compounds.
 During the greater part of the plant's history, control measures for less soluble compounds were guided by the lung and metabolic models presented in the International Commission on Radiological Protection (ICRP) Publication 2 (ICRP 1960) or by similar predecessor models.
 These models related lung dose to uranium excretion in urine, particularly under chronic exposure conditions.